The Bankrate promise

 Having your homeowners insurance canceled can be unpleasant.
 You will receive a letter explaining why your insurance was dropped with an effective date.
 You will need to find a new home insurance policy to replace the canceled one.
 Do not delay, or your coverage could lapse, leaving you exposed to risks such as fire or theft.

 It’s difficult to pinpoint a single carrier as the best home insurance company for all homeowners.
-Instead, consider what’s important to you, whether it’s affordable premiums, financial strength or dependable customer service, and request quotes from multiple carriers before you make a decision.
+Instead, consider what’s important to you, whether it’s affordable premiums, financial strength or dependable customer service.